shahaliyev/shahaliyev.github.io/_posts/2025-02-08-neural_network.md

 We will now create a class for our model, in the style of `scikit-learn` models, more specifically [MLPClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html#sklearn.neural_network.MLPClassifier).

 As noted above, what we do is simple and will work in this case, but is **not right**.
 Ideally, we should initially [one hot](https://en.wikipedia.org/wiki/One-hot) encode the ground truth labels to describe them with only zeros and ones.
 Our final layer for [multiclass classification](https://en.wikipedia.org/wiki/Multiclass_classification), instead of `sigmoid` activation, should output `logits` (unprocessed predictions) passing through `softmax` function.
-The loss in this case should be [Cross Entropy](https://en.wikipedia.org/wiki/Cross-entropy) instead of MSE.
+The loss in this case should be Categorical [Cross Entropy](https://en.wikipedia.org/wiki/Cross-entropy) instead of MSE.

 **Exercise (Advanced):** Write code for the correct implementation noted above.
 See Josh Starmer's (StatQuest) videos which explain its theory, including the [Iris dataset, argmax and softmax functions](https://www.youtube.com/watch?v=KpKog-L9veg&t=261s), as well as [Cross Entropy](https://www.youtube.com/watch?v=6ArSys5qHAU).